-If a Council employee in a political restricted post wishes to stand for election (whether to the Council, Scottish parliament or UK parliament) they must resign their post.
+If a Council employee in a political restricted post wishes to stand for election (whether to the Council, Scottish parliament, UK parliament or European parliament) they must resign their post.

-A Council employee not in a politically restricted post may stand for election to the Council without resigning their post but must resign within one day of the declaration of the result should they be elected otherwise they cease to be an elected member and will cause a by election.
+A Council employee not in a politically restricted post may stand for election to the Council without resigning their post.